krulik/materials/guides/git.md

 You should replace `yourusername` and `my-repo` with the corresponding values.

-Open the browser and witness the magic :simple_smile: :sparkles:
+Open the browser and witness the magic :smile: :sparkles: